Georgelsw/STAT3011-Project-2-GROUP-1-/README.md

 ### 1. Data visualization
-Problem: State and location of the pizza restaurant?
+Problem: Where is the state and location of the pizza restaurant?
 Which is the most popular pizza and the most prevalent average price for pizza?
 Person-in-charge: LI Shengwei, WONG Tuen Hung
 Related Documents: Data_visualisation.ipynb, Average_price.map.png, Numbers of restaurant.map.png, Restaurant location.map.png, wordcloud.ipynb
 - Problems solution, improved code and extra graphs